COLIADINAE, PIERIDAE, PAPILIONOIDEA

 Underneath, the wings are cream coloured, with pale brown freckles.

-The eggs are white and spindle-shaped.
+The eggs are white, spindle-shaped, and ridged.
+The eggs have a height of about 1.5 mm.
 They are laid singly on a leaf of a foodplant.

 The species occurs as a number of races across south-east Asia, including

 Further reading :

 Michael F. Braby,

 CSIRO Publishing, Melbourne 2000, vol. 1, pp. 289-291.

 in Philip Parker King :

 Narrative of a Survey of the Intertropical and Western Coasts of Australia,